-Man Life-Flighted To Pittsburgh Hospital After Being Mauled Outside Beaver County Humane Society
+Man LifeFlighted To Pittsburgh Hospital After Being Attacked By Dog Outside Beaver County Humane Society

 Follow KDKA-TV: Facebook | Twitter

 ALIQUIPPA, Pa.
-(KDKA) – A man was life-flighted to a Pittsburgh hospital after being mauled by a dog at the Beaver County Humane Society on Tuesday.
+(KDKA) — A man was LifeFlighted to a Pittsburgh hospital after being attacked by a dog at the Beaver County Humane Society on Tuesday.

-The Beaver County Humane Society confirmed the incident, which occurred shortly after 6 p.m.
-A man came into the shelter at 394 Brodhead Road in Center Township to re-adopt a seven-year-old Shar-Pei mix he had surrendered in November.
+The Humane Society confirmed the incident, which occurred shortly after 6 p.m., saying in a release that a man came into the shelter at 394 Brodhead Road in Center Township to re-adopt a 7-year-old Shar-Pei mix he had surrendered in November.

-According to a release from the Beaver County Humane Society, staff was told the man had raised the dog since it was a 4-week-old pup, but it attacked him outside of the facility after he was leaving with it.
+According to a release, staff was told the man had raised the dog since it was a 4-week-old puppy, but it attacked him outside of the facility as he was leaving with it.

 Staff and volunteers say they had no behavior issues or incidents with the dog while it was in their care.

 Stay with KDKA and KDKA.com for more information as it becomes available.